-Gross control means the ability to make large, general movements (such as waving an arm or lifting a leg).
+Gross motor control is the ability to make large, general movements (such as waving an arm or lifting a leg).
 It requires proper coordination and function of muscle, bones, and nerves.

-Gross control is a milestone in the development of an infant.
+Gross motor control is a milestone in the development of an infant.

-Infants develop gross motor control before they develop the ability to make small, precise movements.
-See: Fine motor control
+Infants develop gross motor control before they develop the ability to make small, precise movements known as fine motor control.

 Fine motor control is the coordination of muscles, bones, and nerves to produce small, exact movements.
 An example of fine motor control is picking ...

 Feigelman S. The first year.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 10.